-Exploring the world is great but can also take its toll on your body.
-So, here are some pain relieving travel gifts for your adventurous loved ones.
+Travel is great but can also take its toll on your body, so here are some pain-relieving travel gift ideas for your adventurous loved ones.

 Now I'm sure we all love going away on vacation, right?